-At Cornell, we celebrate the great diversity and globalism of our university, its faculty, and students and we are excited that you are considering Cornell for your education.
+At Cornell, we celebrate the great diversity and globalism of our university, its faculty, and students, and we are excited that you are considering Cornell for your education.
 We invite you to explore what it is like learning at Cornell and living on our historic, beautiful campus in Ithaca, New York.

-Our applicants are an eclectic group, including international students who have moved between several countries or schools, U.S. citizens who have lived most of their lives abroad, or non-U.S. citizens completing school in the U.S. We read applications based on where you currently attend school, rather than by your citizenship status.
+Our applicants are an eclectic group, including international students who have moved among several countries or schools, U.S. citizens who have lived most of their lives abroad, or non-U.S. citizens completing school in the U.S. We read applications based on where you currently attend school, rather than by your citizenship status.
 Your application will be read with others from the school you attend and those from the same state (U.S.) or country.

 Credentialing services or other forms of paid professional assistance: